Joe Graf Jr.: Xfinity Series

 In April 2019, Graf joined Richard Childress Racing's driver development program, which enabled him to run five NASCAR Xfinity Series races for the team starting with Michigan International Speedway's LTi Printing 250.
 He also became a marketing and communications intern for the team.
 After failing to qualify at Michigan, he made his series debut in Iowa Speedway's CircuitCity.com 250, where he finished 19th.
 Graf later said that he hopes to use the schedule as a lead-up to a full-time Xfinity schedule in 2020.
 At Richmond Raceway in September, Graf blew the tire of John Hunter Nemechek when Graf moved Nemechek, a driver competing in the NASCAR playoffs, on the last lap.
 In retaliation, Nemechek spun Graf's car, in turn, one after the checkered flag.

 On January 16, 2020, SS-Green Light Racing announced Graf would race for the team full-time in the Xfinity Series that year, replacing Gray Gaulding in the team's No. 08 car.
 He finished 22nd in points with a best finish of 13th on three occasions.

 Graf moved to the team's No. 07 in 2021.
 Prior to the start of the season, Graf hired Buffalo Bills player Antonio Williams as an advisor; the two had befriended each other through a mutual acquaintance.
 At the conclusion of the Martinsville race, a fight broke out on pit road between Graf and Gray Gaulding after Gaulding wrecked Graf on lap 177.
 He missed the Pit Boss 250 at Circuit of the Americas due to a strained left knee and was replaced by Ross Chastain; Graf had run the weekend's practice but ranked 40th due to the injury affecting his braking ability.

 In 2022, Graf would return to SS-Green Light Racing in the No. 07 and the No. 08.
 After failing to qualify the No. 08 in the Production Alliance Group 300, he replaced Timmy Hill in RSS Racing's No. 38 and finished 15th.

-In 2023, Graf will run a full-time schedule with two different teams: 28 races in the No. 38 Ford Mustang for RSS Racing and five races in the No. 19 Toyota Supra for Joe Gibbs Racing.
+In 2023, Graf ran a full-time schedule with two different teams: 27 races in the Nos.
+28, 38 and No. 39 Ford Mustangs for RSS Racing and six races in the No. 19 Toyota Supra for Joe Gibbs Racing.
+Graf would finish 7th in the season opener at Daytona in the No. 39.
+Graf would follow this up with an 11th place finish at Auto Club Speedway and 15th at Las Vegas Motor Speedway in the No. 19.
+Graf, while driving in the JGR No. 19 later in the season, finished 9th at Kansas and 10th at Homestead-Miami, respectively.